Aurora, Texas, UFO incident: Hoax theory

-The hoax theory is primarily based on a 1980 Time magazine interview with Etta Pegues, an 86 year old Aurora resident who claimed that Haydon had fabricated the entire story; she stated that Haydon "wrote it as a joke and to bring interest to Aurora.
+The hoax theory is primarily based on a 1980 Time magazine interview with Etta Pegues, an 86-year-old Aurora resident who claimed that Haydon had fabricated the entire story; she stated that Haydon "wrote it as a joke and to bring interest to Aurora.
 The railroad bypassed us, and the town was dying."
-Pegues further claimed that Judge Proctor never operated a windmill on his property, a statement later refuted as part of the UFO Hunters episode, which found the base of a wooden water pump tower constructed around the well.
-Paranormal researcher Jerry Drake on the April 12, 2020 episode of the Monster Talk live podcast challenged that finding, noting the well was clearly a bucket well of modern construction (estimated to be built sometimes after 1940) and not a well designed for use with a windmill.

 Investigations

 The incident has been investigated on numerous occasions.
 One report was broadcast by local television station KDFW FOX 4 and two other reports aired on cable television.

 KDFW report

 In 1998, Dallas-based TV station KDFW aired a lengthy report about the Aurora incident.
 Reporter Richard Ray interviewed former Fort Worth Star Telegram reporter Jim Marrs and other locals, who said something crashed in Aurora.
 However, Ray's report was unable to find conclusive evidence of extraterrestrial life or technology.
-Ray reported that the State of Texas erected a historical plaque in town that outlines the tale and labels it "legend."
+Ray reported that the State of Texas erected a historical plaque in town that outlines the tale and labels it a "legend".